Friday, June 27, 2025

 There's a lot to get people, or the blog at least, caught up on.

-In recent weeks/months, I've had a few people in my life as me why I don't write anymore.
+In recent weeks/months, I've had a few people in my life ask me why I don't write anymore.
 I have avoided answering that question with friends, and I've avoided asking it of and answering it for myself.

 There are many reasons why I haven't ventured in to writing, even here.
 A significant reason is that my confidence in myself and my "skills" has been shaken by being tossed out of journalism, in spite of a few attempts to get back in.
 On top of that, I haven't been a reporter/writer in a long time, although I have written throughout a 28-29 year career in journalism.

 I certainly want/need a creative outlet of some sort, whether writing or photography or both, or some new creative pursuit.
 In my head, I blame lack of funds and equipment for avoiding the photography angle.
 But the lack of writing?
-I'm not sure what to blame there, beyong like of confidence or drive.
+I'm not sure what to blame there, beyond lack of confidence or drive.
 What if I have nothing to say?
 My past writing has been either 1) work related and based on interviews and facts based on some news or human interest angle; or 2) journal-like either in the form of writing in a notebook or one of a couple of older blogs; or 3) short social media posts on Twitter or Facebook.

 I have no "great American novel" dying to get out locked up inside me.
 At least I don't think I do, as it has not made itself known to my conscious mind.
 I have no compelling true-life story I'm dying to tell.
 And I don't think I have any particular wisdom to share from which I think others may draw inspiration.
 I just have questions and doubts and fears and foibles and failings spilling out all over my life.